Ask and it will be given to you; seek and you will find; knock and the door will be opened to you. [Matthew 7:7 (NIV)]

 Knock.
 Knock as if we truly wanted to enter.
 Knock with confidence—not shyly as if we don’t know whose door we’re at or timidly as if we’re not sure we’re welcome.
 Knock and keep knocking as if we desperately need the door to be answered, as if our very lives depended on it.
 Knock.

 We have a promise—God’s promise—and we must ask, seek, and knock as if we believe that promise!
 Where there is a praying heart, He promises we’ll find a listening God—a God who loves us as a father loves a child.
 Like a good parent, however, no matter how fervently we ask, how diligently we seek nor how hard we knock, He won’t give us stones or snakes or anything bad for us.
-While there will be no money for drugs when we need rehab, no Ferrari when a bicycle will do, and no escape from facing consequences, there will be mercy, peace, grace, patience, wisdom, strength against sin, and understanding.
-He won’t sell, loan or rent His gifts nor will He take them back from us.
+While there will be no money for drugs when we need rehab, no car when a bicycle will do, no escape from facing consequences, and even no healing when God’s presence in our pain is enough, there will be mercy, peace, grace, patience, wisdom, strength against sin, and understanding.
+Rather than sell, loan or rent us His gifts, He gives them to us because He loves us!
 Trust His promise to generously give good things to those who ask, seek, and knock.